ItsStressful/cse15l-lab-reports/index.md

 *For each of the command shown, I used ChatGPT.
 Below is what I entered into ChatGPT, and the output that it produced*

 ![Image](6AB3BB96-9E25-4414-A07C-C26832A273FF.jpeg)

+The command is useful for locating Specific Files, Recursive Search, and Combining with Other Commands.